franciscovfonseca/Configure-security-for-a-virtual-machine/README.md

 <h1> Configure Security for a Virtual Machine</h1>
 <br>

-In this exercise, you will **Configure Security for a Virtual Machine**.
+In this lab, you will **Configure Security for a Virtual Machine**.

 1. First, you will **Create a Virtual Machine**.